alexisbellido/salt-django-stack/README.rst

 * Gunicorn process managed via Upstart.
 * Varnish 3.x to cache static files and dynamic pages for non-logged in users.
 * HAProxy 1.5x load balancing inspired by `Baptiste Assmann`_.
-* HAProxy basic high availability support via Keepalived.
+* HAProxy high availability support via Keepalived and floating IPs on Digital Ocean.
 * Redis.
 * PostgreSQL.
 * GlusterFS cluster for managing and sharing a volume for Django's static directory.
 Replica support is automatic if the number of hosts used as GlusterFS nodes is a multiple of two.